LLM-powered Data Augmentation for Enhanced Cross-lingual Performance

-We further investigate the impact of training on a larger scale of generated data on model performance.
-We focus on the XCOPA dataset and expand the generated data with ChatGPT to 28.6k examples in English.
+We now investigate the impact of training on a larger scale of generated data on model performance.
+We focus on the XCOPA dataset and expand the generated data with ChatGPT (more budget-efficient) to 28.6k examples in English.
 We also compare the results of zero-shot cross-lingual transfer with translating the English-generated data to target languages.

 The results in \autoref{tab:scale} demonstrate the positive impact of scaling up the generated data on model performance.
 Particularly, XLMR-Large exhibits the most significant improvement.